Multituberculata: Extinction

-However, the idea that multituberculates were replaced by rodents and other placentals has been criticised by several authors.
+However, the idea that multituberculates were competitively replaced by rodents and other placentals has been criticised by several authors.
 For one thing, it relies on the assumption that these mammals are "inferior" to more derived placentals, and ignores the fact that rodents and multituberculates had co-existed for at least 15 million years.
 According to some researchers, multituberculate "decline" is shaped by sharp extinction events, most notably after the Tiffanian, where a sudden drop in diversity occurs.
 Finally, the youngest known multituberculates do not exemplify patterns of competitive exclusion; the Oligocene Ectypodus is a rather generalistic species, rather than a specialist.
-This combination of factors suggests that, rather than gradually declining due to pressure from rodents and similar placentals, multituberculates simply could not cope with climatic and vegetation changes, as well as the rise of new predatory eutherians, such as miacids.
+This suggests that multituberculates simply could not cope with climatic and vegetation changes, as well as the rise of new predatory eutherians, such as miacids.
+However, rodents probably still played a role in their decline.

 More recent studies show a mixed effect.
 Multituberculate faunas in North America and Europe do indeed decline in correlation to the introduction of rodents in these areas.
 However, Asian multituberculate faunas co-existed with rodents with minimal extinction events, implying that competition was not the main cause for the extinction of Asiatic multituberculates.
 As a whole, it seems that Asian multituberculates, unlike North American and European species, never recovered from the KT event, which allowed the evolution and propagation of rodents in the first place.
 A recent study seems to indeed indicate that eutherians recovered more quickly from the KT event than multituberculates.
 Conversely, another study has shown that placental radiation did not start significantly until after the decline of multituberculates.

+However, competitive replacement among North American species has been called into question by Benjamin John Burger in his 2025 study.
+He suggests the extinction of multituberculates in North America was correlated to the decline of boreal forests that were dominated by dawn redwoods and Chinese swamp cypress.
+The analysis suggested that multituberculates avoided pine and spruce-dominated forests despite having similar geographic distributions to those trees.
+However, Burger argues competitive replacements by seed-eating passerine birds such as songbirds, and several mammalian groups such as paromomyids, may have played a role in the extinction of multituberculates, although this requires more testing.